 b.
 Admitted assets, if the buyer-lessor is a related party, or either admitted or nonadmitted assets if the buyer-lessor is not a related party.
 For purposes of this paragraph, related parties include those identified in SSAP No. 25 and entities created for the purpose of buying and leasing nonadmitted assets for the reporting entity and/or its affiliates.

+c.
+When cash or assets received by the seller have restrictions as to the use of the cash or sale of the assets, the cash and assets received are not considered available to meet policyholder obligations and are nonadmitted in accordance with SSAP No. 4—Assets and Nonadmitted Assets.
+Such transactions A sale where the cash received by the seller has access restrictions does do not meet the definition of a sale for sale-leaseback accounting and shall be recorded as a financing arrangement as described in paragraph 39.

 39. A sale-leaseback transaction that does not qualify for sale-leaseback accounting nor the deposit method shall be accounted for by the financing method.
 Under this method the seller-lessee shall not derecognize the transferred asset and shall account for any amounts received as a financial liability and the buyer-lessor shall not recognize the transferred asset and shall account for the amounts paid as a receivable.
+A sale-leaseback transaction where the cash or assets received as part of the sale are subject to restrictions as described in paragraph 34.c. would not qualify for sale-leaseback accounting and shall be accounted for using the financing method.

 Fall 2025 Updated Staff Recommendation